yuuvis/Postman/README.md

 This repository holds the yuuvis® API calls to run in [Postman](https://www.getpostman.com/).
 There is also a sample metadata file and a sample schema file for your use.

-Import the collection.json into [Postman](https://www.getpostman.com/)and feel free to make use of the sample metadata.json and newschema.xml files to make calls.
+Import the collection.json into [Postman](https://www.getpostman.com/) and feel free to make use of the sample metadata.json and newschema.xml files to make calls.

 To learn more about yuuvis® products, please refer to [yuuvis.io](https://yuuvis.io/), try out endpoints in our [developer portal](https://yuuvis.io/Apis) or visit our [Wiki](https://github.com/yuuvis/Documentation/wiki) for more detailed information ...